SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 	- exactly what state caused what is heavily debated
 		- it could have been the germans, who attempted to destroy serbia
 		- could have been serbia, who backed the black hand's assination
-		- the fact of the matter is, qoute "In the last years before 1914 the idea that war was bound to break out sooner or later
+		- the fact of the matter is, qoute "In the last years before 1914 the idea [was] that war was bound to break out sooner or later"

 - tenstion and alliances